 What is Lumason?

-Lumason is used to allow certain segments of the heart to be seen more clearly on an echocardiogram.
+Lumason is used to allow certain segments of the heart, liver, or urinary tract to be seen more clearly on an ultrasound examination.

 Lumason may also be used for purposes not listed in this medication guide.

 In rare cases, serious or fatal reactions may occur during or shortly after the injection.
 Tell your caregivers right away if you feel light-headed or short of breath, or if you have a cold sweat, chest pain, a severe headache, fast or slow heartbeats, or pounding in your neck or ears.

 You should not be treated with Lumason if you are allergic to it.